Obituary: Gord Downie, troubadour of Canada, charmed and challenged a nation

 Mr. Downie, an imaginative songwriter, inimitable live performer, environmentalist, advocate for First Nations people and published poet, died on Oct.
 17 surrounded by his family and children, the Tragically Hip announced in a statement.
 He was 53.
 He succumbed to glioblastoma, an aggressive, incurable form of brain cancer that was diagnosed in December of 2015.

-Mr. Downie recorded 14 albums with the Tragically Hip, a Kingston-born alt-rock quintet comprised of guitarists Rob Baker and Paul Langlois, bassist Gord Sinclair, drummer Johnny Fay and the singer-lyricist Mr. Downie.
+Mr. Downie recorded 14 albums with the Tragically Hip, a Kingston-born alt-rock quintet composed of guitarists Rob Baker and Paul Langlois, bassist Gord Sinclair, drummer Johnny Fay and the singer-lyricist Mr. Downie.
 Formed in 1983, the Hip was at the forefront of a movement that saw Canadian rock bands beginning to write original songs about their country.
 The band would rise from bar-band oddballs to an arena-filling act, capturing 16 Juno Awards along the way.

 More importantly, the Hip challenged conventions.
 If the music itself wasn't necessarily progressive, as an artist Mr. Downie possessed a non-conformist's vital energy.
 "He certainly made a great contribution to songwriters in this land," said John Samson, a singer-lyricist with Winnipeg's writerly band the Weakerthans.
 "The Hip made all the difference.
 There was suddenly less striving, less grasping.
 People were more comfortable with who they were and where they came from."